seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 I would at Calais gladly meet his Grace,
 Whether I am by letters certified
 That he intends to have his host removed.
-It shall be so, this policy will serve:—
+It shall be so, this policy will serve:--
 Ho, who's within?
 Bring Villiers to me.

 *Enter Villiers.*